 In warm, dry weather, dinitro and PCP, sodium salt, sprays will kill broad-leaved weeds.
 The onion plants may be severely burned, however, and careful attention to dosage of the herbicide is required.
 These chemicals do not give satisfactory weed control in cool, wet weather and do not control grasses under any conditions.
-Dinitro compounds should be used at a rate of 4 to 8 pounds in 100 gallons of water per acre.
-Potassium cyanate, 1 to 2 percent, by weight, will control many kinds of broad-leaved weeds.
+Dinitro compounds should be used at a rate of 3/4 to 1 pound in 100 gallons of water per acre.

+Potassium cyanate, 1 to 2 percent, by weight in 60 to 100 gallons of water, will control many kinds of broad-leaved weeds.
 This compound must be used before these weeds have developed beyond the three to four-leaf stage.
-An application of a 1-percent solution when the onions are 2 inches high, followed by another spraying with a 2-percent solution when the twoto three-leaf stage of development has been reached, is suggested.
+An application of a 1-percent solution when the onions are 2 inches high, followed by another spraying with a 2-percent solution when the two- to three-leaf stage of development has been reached, is suggested.
 A combination of pre-emergence treatment, with granular cyanamid, and one application of cyanate spray has given good results in some trials.